-Trouble is, new EU labor laws make working the wine harvest much more difficult than it used to be, especially if you reside outside the European Union.
+Trouble is, EU labor laws make working the wine harvest much more difficult than it used to be, especially if you reside outside the European Union.

-You may have some luck finding volunteer work in La vendemmia in Italy or Vendage in France by contacting the local tourist offices in wine production areas.
+You may have some luck finding volunteer work in La vendemmia in Italy or Vendage in France (wine harvest) by contacting the local tourist offices in wine production areas.
 Below are the websites for Tourism boards which may have information on volunteering for the wine harvest.
 They will also have information on harvest festivals, where you might just get to stomp on some grapes in a more relaxed atmosphere.

 Champagne-Ardenne (Regional Tourism Board)